Watch Eastenders star Ross Kemp reveal his family ties to Portsmouth - including a beloved pub

-Ross Kemp reveals family ties to Portsmouth including connection with popular pub the Ship and Castle in The Hard
+Ross Kemp reveals family ties to Portsmouth including connection with popular pub the Ship and Castle in Landport

 Ross Kemp has revealed his family ties to Portsmouth ahead of his new documentary series which will see the actor dive into the Solent.

 Speaking at the Mary Rose Museum to help launch Dive The Mary Rose 4D, a new immersive attraction featuring narration from Kemp, the Eastenders star spoke about his connections to the city.
-Tracing his maternal lineage, the Buck family, the actor and presenter described how generations of his ancestors called the city home and even owned a popular pub on The Hard.
+Tracing his maternal lineage, the Buck family, the actor and presenter described how generations of his ancestors called the city home and even owned a popular pub in Landport.

 NOW READ: Things to do in Portsmouth: Mary Rose Museum unveils new 4D attraction at start of Easter holidays as EastEnders star Ross Kemp attends launch